Skip to content

 Does an advanced ENR system really cost more?

 Yes.
 Florida cost sources put the ENR premium at roughly $8,000 to $20,000 above a conventional system, with annual maintenance often around $800 to $1,500 per year.
 The systems are required in certain spring-protection areas.
-Some Florida counties offer upgrade grants.
 See our springs and BMAP guide for where the rules apply.

 Can Marion County Septic give me a price?